 When selecting Compute Engine regions, latency is one of the biggest factors to consider.
 Evaluate and measure latency requirements to deliver a quality user experience, and repeat the process if the geographic distribution of your user base changes.

-- Read the Google Cloud Platform for Data Center Professionals guide.
+Read the Google Cloud for data center professionals guide.

 For a more complete view on how to optimize user latency, see the High-performance browser networking site.